 If you’re looking for a job in the city that offers a good wage and great schedule, then reception might be ideal.
 Salaries generally start above minimum wage, and typically no evening or weekend work is required.
 Receptionist work doesn’t necessarily require previous experience, but good organisational skills and administration knowledge will help you excel at the job.

 Many Australian families are looking for a responsible young adult to help care for their children.
-If you’re interested in becoming an au pair in Australia, an au pair placement agency, such as AIFS, Smart Au Pairs and Dream Nannies, can help you find the right fit.
+If you’re interested in becoming an au pair in Australia, an au pair placement agency such as AIFS, Smart Au Pairs and Dream Nannies can help you find the right fit.
 Often, parents will require you to have a Working With Children Check and current first aid qualification.
 These vary by state, so be sure to research your options in the state you’d like to work.
 As an au pair, you may be responsible for tasks like school pick-up and drop-off, doing the children’s laundry and of course, caring for and entertaining the children.
 Being an au pair allows you to join a typical Australian family and settle into the Aussie way of life.
-You might even get to travel with the family and discover more incredible destinations.

 Sales is an excellent career option for working holiday makers who want to gain real-world experience in commerce, customer service, and of course, sales.
 You’ll gain valuable skills in communication, persuasion and prioritisation, which you can use to enhance your CV when you return home.
 A sales position might also offer benefits like in-store discounts and daytime hours.
 There are many large shopping centres in Australia where you can start your search.
 From fashion to electronics to homewares, you’ll be able to find retail opportunities that pique your interest.
 Shops generally look for help year-round, and put on extra staff just before the Christmas holidays.